 Fans requiring the use of an oxygen tank may bring it with them into the building, however, we ask that they notify our Fan Services team so that we can determine if their current seat is the best accommodation for this assistive device.

 Scotiabank Arena is committed to providing an exceptional experience for all fans and is pleased to offer accessible seating throughout the venue.
-Accessible seating sections are barrier-free and feature removable seating that can accommodate wheelchairs.
-An accessible section is indicated by an “A” following the section number (Ex: 105A).
 When available, accessible seats may be purchased through Ticketmaster by phone at 1 (855) 682-6736.
 Accessible seats are also available online through Ticketmaster at www.ticketmaster.ca.
+When navigating on Ticketmaster, click on Filters and toggle on “Show Accessible Seating” and any available seating in those areas will show.
+All our seating that is wheelchair accessible has a “W” outlined in the row: Example 105A/18W/101-102.
 Up to 4 seats may be purchased to accommodate the accessible needs fan, a support person and/or guest.
 48 hours prior to each game date, any accessible seats that have not been sold will be released for purchase by the general public.
 It is recommended that fans that require an accessible seat purchase this type of ticket in advance.
 Fans that are in possession of a ticket for a standard seat but require an accessible seat will need to exchange their ticket prior to the event, subject to availability.
 Season Seat Holder – Season Seat Holders looking to exchange their standard seat for an accessible seat should contact either the Toronto Maple Leafs or Raptors Service Teams at 1 (416) 703-LEAF (5323) or 1 (416) 366-DUNK (3865).
 Exchanges will be processed based on ticket availability.
 Gifted directly from a Season Seat Holder – If a fan is given a ticket for a standard seat from a Season Seat Holder and requires an accessible seat, they should contact either the Toronto Maple Leafs or Raptors Service Teams at 1 (416) 703-LEAF (5323) or 1 (416) 366-DUNK (3865) to confirm availability.
 If an accessible seat is available, the fan will be asked to contact the Season Seat Holder and have them contact their Account Representative to request and confirm the exchange.
 This permission/confirmation will be required in writing from the Season Seat Holder.
 Ticketmaster Purchase – If a fan purchases a ticket for a standard seat through Ticketmaster and requires an accessible seat, they should contact the Ticketmaster Customer Service line at 1 (855) 985-4357 to confirm availability.
 If an accessible seat is available, the exchange will be processed.
 Third Party/Unknown – If a fan purchases a ticket for a standard seat from a third party, or any other method that cannot be traced, and they require an accessible seat, an exchange or refund cannot be offered.
 These fans should contact Ticketmaster directly to inquire about the availability of an accessible seat to purchase.
 1 (855) 465-3237 (Leafs),1 (855) 757-8677 (Raptors) or 1 (855) 985-5000 (Concerts).
 At the event, fans who show up and require, but do not hold, a ticket for an accessible seat, should visit our Fan Services desk located just inside Gate 1.
 Our Fan Services team will work with our Ticket Office to try to find a solution for the fan.
 Accommodations will be based on availability and cannot be guaranteed.

 Accessible parking at Scotiabank Arena may be available in our underground garage for hockey or basketball games, concerts or other events.
 There are four (4) on-site accessible parking spaces available for fans with disabilities.
 We also have additional wide spots within close proximity to the elevators that can be reserved.
 To reserve one of these spots for an upcoming event, please make your reservation in advance by calling (416) 815-5982 during regular business hours.
 Reservations can be made up to four weeks in advance of an event day.
 Fans being picked up or dropped off by Wheel-Trans or private vehicles should use the west side Gate 5/6 area, in the Bremner Boulevard traffic loop.
 Please note that this area can be congested before and after events or there may be times when this area is closed to traffic, with the exception of Wheel-Trans.
 Fans coming by private vehicle may wish to consider an alternate location nearby in which to meet.